SMSF Property Loans in Australia: The Complete LRBA Guide for 2026

 ⚠️ Critical: The bare trust must be established correctly BEFORE the property is purchased.
 If the title is registered incorrectly, it cannot easily be corrected and may constitute a breach of the SIS Act.
 Always use an SMSF-experienced lawyer for the trust deed and bare trust setup.

-To use an LRBA, your SMSF must meet certain requirements:
+To use an LRBA for commercial property, your SMSF must meet:

-• The SMSF must be established and compliant — you cannot use a new SMSF to borrow immediately.
-Most lenders want the fund to have been established for at least 12 months
+- Established and compliant fund: Most lenders want the fund established for at least 12 months

-• Sole purpose test: The property must be purchased solely to provide retirement benefits — the SMSF cannot rent the property to a related party unless it is commercial property used entirely in a business
+- Sole purpose test: The property must be purchased solely to provide retirement benefits

-• Business real property exception: If the property is commercial/business premises, it can be leased to a related party at market rate — this is a common strategy for small business owners
+- Business real property: Commercial/business premises can be leased to a related party at market rate — a common and powerful strategy for small business owners

-✅ Common SMSF strategy: A dentist buys their practice premises inside their SMSF.
-The SMSF leases it back to the dentist’s company at market rent.
-The dentist’s super owns the premises, the rent pays down the mortgage, and the asset grows inside super’s concessional tax environment.
+✅ Common SMSF strategy (still available): A business owner purchases their commercial premises inside their SMSF.
+The SMSF leases it back to the business at market rent.
+The super fund owns the premises, the rent pays down the mortgage, and the asset grows inside super’s concessional tax environment.

 How SMSF Property Loan Lending Works

-SMSF lending is offered by a small number of specialist lenders — not all banks participate, and those that do have strict criteria.
+SMSF lending is offered by a small number of specialist lenders.
 Here is what lenders assess:

 Loan-to-Value Ratio (LVR)

-Most SMSF lenders cap LVR at 70–80% for residential property and 65–70% for commercial.
-This means the SMSF needs a minimum 20–30% deposit (plus purchase costs) from existing super assets.
+Most SMSF lenders cap LVR at 65–70% for commercial property.
+This means the SMSF needs a minimum 30–35% deposit (plus purchase costs) from existing super assets.

 SMSF loans carry a premium over standard investment property rates — typically 1%–2% higher — reflecting the complexity and limited recourse nature of the loan.